Impact of the COVID-19 pandemic on the African diaspora: Sectors

 According to Maritza Vasquez Reyes in Health and Human Rights, given that the COVID-19 pandemic is more than just a health crisis—it is disrupting and affecting every aspect of life including family life, education, finances, and agricultural production—it requires a multi-sectoral approach.

 According to the World Health Organization's report Closing the Gap in a Generation: Health Equity through Action on the Social Determinants of Health, "poor and unequal living conditions are the consequences of deeper structural conditions that together fashion the way societies are organized—poor social policies and programs, unfair economic arrangements, and bad politics".

 The combination of structural factors as they play out during this time of crisis is disproportionately affecting African-American communities in the United States in many aspects of their life.

 Pre-existing conditions

 African-American people are more likely to have diseases such as hypertension, heart disease, and diabetes, conditions that amplify the severity of COVID-19 than that of white Americans, which is lower, except for lymphoma.
-Research has shown that not only do black people develop these diseases at a greater rate than white people, they also tend to develop them at a younger age.
-Medical experts attribute the disproportionate rates of these diseases in black people to higher levels of stress and racial discrimination.
+Research has shown that not only do people of African descent develop these diseases at a greater rate than white people, they also tend to develop them at a younger age.
+Medical experts attribute the disproportionate rates of these diseases in people of African descent to higher levels of stress and racial discrimination.

-Additionally, many black people live with people who are at high risk for developing serious illness from the COVID-19 because of their age or underlying medical conditions.
+Additionally, many people of African descent live with people who are at high risk for developing serious illness from the COVID-19 because of their age or underlying medical conditions.